Crumbls/importer/README.md

 First of all, I don't know if there is any audience that needs this.
 So if there isn't, I'll just nuke the thing.
 If it looks like anyone might show some interest, I am happy to develop it out more.

+##  Quick update
+I am moving some of this into a side package and will then focus on this.
+I just want to separate some of our tasks into reusable components first.

 ## This is early beta and should not be used.

 It will take either a WordPress sql, XML, or connection and localize it to a sqlite database.
 It then